jw2249a/EdWeek-R-files/PullingAPData/ReadMe.md

-## This is to pull data from College and editing it to find computer science data
+## This is to pull data from CollegeBoard and edit it for Compsci Data

 * all data can be found on collegeboard website
 * complex because hyperlinks are inconsistent on collegeboard